-Step 6: Convert GHG emissions to CO2 equivalent and sum all subtotals.
+Step 6: Convert GHG Emissions to CO2 Equivalents and Sum All Subtotals.

-Once you have determined all the GHG emissions, convert the CH4 and N2O emissions into carbon equivalents using their global warming potentials (GWPs) and sum all CO2 emissions.
+Once you have determined all the GHG emissions, convert the CH_4 and N_2O emissions into carbon equivalents using their global warming potentials (GWPs) and sum all CO_2 emissions.